nikitaa-rad/atm/README.md

 Entered value - 85, possible response - {50: 1, 10: 3, 1: 5}

 3) Available banknotes amount should reduce with every withdrawal.

-4) The task should be implemented as a RESTful API.